Kingsday: My Favorite Dutch National Day

 Each year people are honored as members in the order of Orange-Nassau.
 In excistence since April 4th 1892.
 It’s given to persons who have done more than usuall for the community.
 There are 6 grades in the Knights order: Member, Knight, Officer, Commander, Grand Officer and Knight Grand Cross.

-How do we celebrate Kingsday?
+How do We Celebrate Kingsday?

 Celebrations start on Kingsday Eve ‘Koningsnacht’, the evening before Kingsday.
 The festivities continue on the next day.
 There are jumble sales, people lay their plaid somewhere and sell all the stuff they want to get rid of.
 The ban on free trade is lifted for one evening and day.
 Because of this and that the fleamarkets are usually crowded, people claim a spot long before they’re allowed to sell anything.
 Although this isn’t allowed, it still happens.
 People mark spots with tape or ‘camp’ out on a spot.
 Most people can get rid of half or more of their stuff.
 Some get rid of everything.
 It’s fun to browse the jumble sales, and see what people are trying to sell.